nthu-ga/pchtrees/README.md

 options.

 `./pchtrees --defaults` : Dumps the default parameters to `STDOUT`.
-You can copy this output to create a fiducial parameter file, which you can customize.
+You can copy this output to create your first parameter file, which you can customize.

 Example: `./pchtrees --defaults > my_params.toml`

 `./pchtrees parameter_file_path ntrees mphalo ahalo zmax [options]`

 Options (positional or by keyword):

 * `path   (--path  )` : path to parameter file in TOML format
 * `ntrees (--ntrees)` : integer number of trees to generate (1)
 * `mphalo (--mphalo)` : target mass of tree root notes (1e12 Msol)
 * `ahalo  (--ahalo)`  : Expansion factor at root of tree (1.0)
 * `zmax   (--zmax)`   : highest redshift in tree (4.0)

-Options (keyword only)
+Options (keyword only):

 * `--verbose` : print more output (for testing/debugging)
 * `--mmax (value)` : if given (with a value), sample ntreees trees between mphalo and mmax (see "Mass sampling")
 * `--loguniform` : if given with mmax, sample uniformly in log10 mass rather than mass (see "Mass sampling")